testtestProblem/HotTab__Win10/README.md

     }
 ```
 > [!WARNING]
 > If restart app, the value not exist, the path maybe exist.
+Due to UWP sideload permission not enough.

 * RegisterKey represents a key-level node in the Windows registry.